nipun-das/Java-Programs/README.md

 # Java-Programs

-### A compilation of all programs in Java completed during KTU S3 CSE 2021
+### A compilation of some of the simplest programs in Java.
+### This repository will be helpful for you to study some of the basic concepts in Java OOP